 $ git push production master

 .git/hooks/post-receive will run on the receiving end and run Composer and Gulp if configured to do so.
+Note that if you created the git repository yourself, there is no post-receive hook until you have copied it from

 When you are done, you can shut down Vagrant with